 People counting sensors are obviously used to count people and automate the process of collecting and analyzing that data.
-It sounds simple, but once you put a sensor in a real-life scenario, you realize the many oddities to consider to ensure the most accurate data is collected.
+It sounds simple, but once you put it in a real-life scenario, you realize the many oddities to consider to ensure the most accurate data is collected.

-Outdoor-rated people counting sensors collect data in the same way and with the same accuracy as their indoor counterparts.
-The sensor is resistant to all kinds of external influences, such as shadows, light changes and heat emission and includes an outdoor-rated, pre-mounted casing and cabling in compliance with IP 65.
+Outdoor-rated people counters collect data in the same way and with the same accuracy as their indoor counterparts.
+It’s resistant to all kinds of external influences, such as shadows, light changes and heat emission and includes an outdoor-rated, pre-mounted casing and cabling in compliance with IP 65.
 The VIDX outdoor people counter operates in temperatures within -13 to 104 degrees F with air humidity up to 80%.
-A single cable run is required for the PoE sensor, making it ideal for places like amusement parks, shopping centers, water parks, and recreational facilities where network infrastructure is in place, as opposed to remote locations such as deep within a forest or trail.
+A single cable run is required for the PoE device, making it ideal for places like amusement parks, shopping centers, water parks, and recreational facilities where network infrastructure is in place, as opposed to remote locations such as deep within a forest or trail.

 Wide Entrances & High Ceilings